aws-solutions-library-samples/guidance-for-realtime-3d-product-visualization-on-aws/README.md

 - Amazon GameLift Streams charges per streaming hour.
 Inactive sessions should be terminated promptly.
 - Consider implementing session time limits and automatic termination.

-**Security Considerations**

-- This Guidance creates public endpoints protected by AWS WAF.
-- The default configuration restricts access to a single IP address.
-- For production use, implement proper authentication and authorization.

 **Performance Considerations**

 - Streaming quality depends on end-user network bandwidth and latency.
 - Amazon GameLift Streams instance types should match your application's rendering requirements.
 - Consider geographic proximity between users and deployed regions.

-### Feedback

-For any feedback, questions, or suggestions, please use the issues tab in this repository.

 ### License